 wget curl llvm libncurses5-dev

-itself, and associated pluginsThis uses the very handy pyenv-installer
+pyenv itself, and associated pluginsThis uses the very handy pyenv-installer script to set everything up nicely from the

 github repos.